Home and office laser engraving became much easier nowadays thanks to affordable laser machines.

 Apply a moist paper towel to achieve a smoother surface finish and a white engraving result.
 Take care that there are no air bubbles or overlaps because this would distort the effect.
 Once the engraving is finished the paper towel can be wiped off easily.

-But what to do when your laser engraver has not enough power to engrave glass?
+But what to do when your laser engraver has not have enough power to engrave glass?
 Even then you can achieve designs with high-contrasts!
-Simply mask the glass surface with tape.
-Then you engrave the design into the tape.
+Simply mask the glass surface with tape and engrave the design into the tape.
 Next, cover the revealed area of the tape with a thin layer of paint using a brush.
 After the paint has dried, peel the tape and remove the tape residue carefully.

 If your results are poor, consider changing the Z-offset value.
 This simple trick can significantly improve the result of your engraving.
 Many professional laser engravers report that hard stones are easier to process if you choose a negative Z-offset value of 1mm or even more.
 The physics behind this workaround are simple.
 The closer the surface to be engraved is to the laser, the more energy enters.